xinwenfu/VChat_LTER/README.md

     b'\x5c' +               # POP ESP
 ```
 ---
-However in my case, the offset from the current ESP to the end of the C buffer is 0x13D3.
+However, in my case, the offset from the current ESP to the end of the C buffer is 0x13D3.
 So I use the same way to make ESP point to the buffer end and generate the following code:
 ```
 # Align stack pointer
     b'\x54' +               # PUSH ESP